sabbCodes/sabbCodes/README.md

 And welcome to my GitHub profile.

-I'm Sarafa Abbas✨ frontend, android and iOS developer based out of Nigeria.
+I'm Sarafa Abbas✨ Frontend Web Developer based out of Nigeria.

 I enjoy writing codes to build amazing web and mobile applications, mostly to solve problems for end users.